yt-project/yt/doc/source/analyzing/objects.rst

 Processing Objects: Derived Quantities
 --------------------------------------

-Derived quantities are a way of operating on a collection of cells and returning a set of values that is fewer in number than the number of cells -- yt already knows about several.
-Every data object (see :ref:`data-objects`) provides a mechanism for access to derived quantities.
-These can be accessed via the ``quantities`` interface, like so:
+Derived quantities are a way of calculating some bulk quantities associated with all of the grid cells contained in a data object.
+There are several built-in to ``yt``, but you can create your own custome derived quantities as well.
+Derived quantities can be accessed via the ``quantities`` interface.
+Here is an example of how to get the angular momentum vector calculated from all the cells contained in a sphere at the center of our dataset.

 .. code-block:: python

    ds = load("my_data")
-   dd = ds.all_data()
-   dd.quantities.angular_momentum_vector()
+   sp = ds.sphere('c', (10, 'kpc'))
+   print ad.quantities.angular_momentum_vector()

 Available Derived Quantities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Angular Momentum Vector**
-    | Function :func:`~yt.data_objects.derived_quantities.AngularMomentumVector`
+    | Class :class:`~yt.data_objects.derived_quantities.AngularMomentumVector`
     | Usage: ``angular_momentum_vector(use_gas=True, use_particles=True)``
-    | This function returns the mass-weighted average angular momentum vector.
+    | The mass-weighted average angular momentum vector of the particles, gas,
+      or both.

 **Bulk Velocity**
-    | Function :func:`~yt.data_objects.derived_quantities.BulkVelocity`
+    | Class :class:`~yt.data_objects.derived_quantities.BulkVelocity`
     | Usage: ``bulk_velocity(use_gas=True, use_particles=True)``
-    | This function returns the mass-weighted average velocity in the object.
+    | The mass-weighted average velocity of the particles, gas, or both.

 **Center of Mass**
-    | Function :func:`~yt.data_objects.derived_quantities.CenterOfMass`
+    | Class :class:`~yt.data_objects.derived_quantities.CenterOfMass`
     | Usage: ``center_of_mass(use_cells=True, use_particles=False)``
-    | This function returns the location of the center
+    | The location of the center of mass.
+By default, it computes of
-      of mass.
-By default, it computes of the *non-particle* data in the object.
+      the *non-particle* data in the object, but it can be used on particles, gas, or both.

 **Extrema**
-    | Function :func:`~yt.data_objects.derived_quantities.Extrema`
+    | Class :class:`~yt.data_objects.derived_quantities.Extrema`
     | Usage: ``extrema(fields, non_zero=False)``
-    | This function returns the extrema of a field or list of fields.
+    | The extrema of a field or list of fields.

 **Maximum Location**
-    | Function :func:`~yt.data_objects.derived_quantities.max_location`
+    | Class :class:`~yt.data_objects.derived_quantities.max_location`
     | Usage: ``max_location(fields)``
-    | This function returns the maximum of a field or list of fields as well
+    | The maximum of a field or list of fields as well
       as the x,y,z location of that maximum.

 **Minimum Location**
-    | Function :func:`~yt.data_objects.derived_quantities.min_location`
+    | Class :class:`~yt.data_objects.derived_quantities.min_location`
     | Usage: ``min_location(fields)``
-    | This function returns the minimum of a field or list of fields as well
+    | The minimum of a field or list of fields as well
       as the x,y,z location of that minimum.

 **Spin Parameter**
-    | Function :func:`~yt.data_objects.derived_quantities.SpinParameter`
+    | Class :class:`~yt.data_objects.derived_quantities.SpinParameter`
     | Usage: ``spin_parameter(use_gas=True, use_particles=True)``
-    | This function returns the spin parameter for the baryons, but it uses
+    | The spin parameter for the baryons using the particles, gas, or both.
-      the particles in calculating enclosed mass.

 **Total Mass**
-    | Function :func:`~yt.data_objects.derived_quantities.TotalMass`
+    | Class :class:`~yt.data_objects.derived_quantities.TotalMass`
     | Usage: ``total_mass()``
-    | This function takes no arguments and returns a tuple containing the sum of
-      mesh-cell masses and particle masses in the object.
+    | The total mass of the object as a tuple of (total gas, total particle)
+      mass.

 **Total of a Field**
-    | Function :func:`~yt.data_objects.derived_quantities.TotalQuantity`
+    | Class :class:`~yt.data_objects.derived_quantities.TotalQuantity`
     | Usage: ``total_quantity(fields)``
-    | This function sums up a given field (or list of fields) over the entire
+    | The sum of a given field (or list of fields) over the entire object.
-      region.

 **Weighted Average of a Field**
-    | Function :func:`~yt.data_objects.derived_quantities.WeightedAverageQuantity`
+    | Class :class:`~yt.data_objects.derived_quantities.WeightedAverageQuantity`
     | Usage: ``weighted_average_quantity(fields, weight)``
-    | This function returns a weighted average of a field (or list of fields)
+    | The weighted average of a field (or list of fields)
       over an entire data object.
 If you want an unweighted average, then set your weight to be the field: ``ones``.

 **Weighted Variance of a Field**
-    | Function :func:`~yt.data_objects.derived_quantities.WeightedVariance`
+    | Class :class:`~yt.data_objects.derived_quantities.WeightedVariance`
     | Usage: ``weighted_variance(fields, weight)``
-    | This function returns weighted variance of a field (or list of fields)
+    | The weighted variance of a field (or list of fields)
       over an entire data object and the weighted mean.
       If you want an unweighted variance, then set your weight to be the field: ``ones``.